Skip to content

 • dimension: dimension of the arithmetic controller (should be set to -1 to set the dimension of the input controllers automatically).

-• c1, c2, etc.: controllers to feed the math operation.
+• c1, c2, etc.: controllers to feed the math operation (in Mlys, they are connected as inlets.)

 The dimension of all input controllers and the resulting output controller should match.

-Any number of input controllers may be provided (just as you would do for the Lisp functions +, -, * and /), but they must all have the same dimension.
+Any number of input controllers may be provided, but they must all have the same dimension.
 The controllers may be provided as a series of arguments or as a list.

 Discussion